The importance of seat belts and car seats

 Properly restrain all children in the appropriate car safety seats, booster seats,

-or shoulder/lap belts, based their size (height and weight).
+or shoulder/lap belts, based on their size (height and weight).

 Install an air bag on/off switch, only if your child has a special healthcare need